-My sister-in-law, Roxanna Zalmanek, made a big batch of this at a family reunion.
+Almond chicken salad can be served in several ways: as a main dish, on a bed of salad greens, on a sandwich, and as a dip with crackers.
+My sister-in-law, Roxanna Zalmanek, made a big batch at a family reunion.
 We all loved it and I asked for the recipe.

 Roxanna also suggested using sesame oil and raw almonds for an Asian flavor.
 This is proving to be a versatile recipe.